liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-2-overview.md

 ## <a name="2.4"></a>2.4 Architectural Overview

-One of the main functions of the Faces Bridge is to connect the portlet lifecycle to the JSF lifecyle so that JSF views can execute and produce fragments of markup that contribute to the overall markup of the portal page.
+One of the main functions of the Faces Bridge is to connect the portlet lifecycle to the JSF lifecycle so that JSF views can execute and produce fragments of markup that contribute to the overall markup of the portal page.

 The following diagram illustrates the architecture of a Java Portlet Application using the portlet bridge to execute JSF